 If your repairs add too much to the RV price, you may want to look for an RV in better condition.
-If it is an iconic retro camper, you may want to weigh the restoration costs against what it will be valued when it is finished.
+If it is an iconic retro camper, you may want to weigh the restoration costs against what will be valued when finished.

 How much does a vintage RV cost summary

 A vintage RV is an affordable way to see the country.
 Amid travel restrictions, a Kampgrounds of America (KOA) study found that 34% of Northern Americans think road trips are the safest way to vacation during the pandemic.
 And a vintage RV is a stylish way to travel.